 - Invite the entire team.
 The team should own its own process, therefore everyone on the team should be involved with determining what that process is.

 - Have an experienced facilitator.
-The person running the workshop should be experienced with the DA framework and better yet have run a process tailoring session in the past.
+The person running the workshop should be experienced with the DA toolkit and better yet have run a process tailoring session in the past.

 - Arrange a flexible work space.
 We prefer large rooms, ideally an agile modeling room or the actual workspace of the team, where we can tack things to the wall.
 As you can see in Figure 1 below we like to put the goal diagrams on the wall.
 In the picture you see that we have the goals for Construction and Transition on the wall, and then mark them up with the choices the team has made as we work through them.
 We also like to be able to project the goal diagrams on the wall, or a screen, one at a time so that people case read them.